 3 Benefits of Strengthening Your Dirt Bike Grip

-As a dirt bike rider, one of the most important techniques you can develop early on in your career is that of dirt bike bike.
+As a dirt bike rider, one of the most important techniques you can develop early on in your career is that of dirt bike grip.
 A better grip (with both arms and legs) will, in most cases, drastically increase your performance in a short amount of time.
-In this article, I’m going to share with you the major benefits of improving your dirt bike grip and a couple of easy and practical methods to add to your rider fitness program, Let’s get started!
+In this article, I’m going to share with you the significant benefits of improving your dirt bike grip and a couple of easy and practical methods to add to your rider fitness program, Let’s get started!

 Benefit #1: Drastically Reduce Arm Pump

-Arm pump is that fatigued and jello-y feeling you get in your forearms during either an intense or longer riding session.
-It greatly diminishes reaction time, braking, clutching, stability, and control.
+Arm pump is that fatigued and jello-y feeling you get in your forearms during either an intense or more extended riding session.
+It dramatically diminishes reaction time, braking, clutching, stability, and control.
 While it affects some riders more than others, everyone experiences arm pump to some degree or another.